electisec/blog-site/content/fri-commitment-scheme.md

 ```

 By querying these two values, the verifier ensures that the prover has correctly followed the folding process from $f_{i-1}$ to $f_i$.
 We’ll see how in the next part, because remember that the verifier doesn’t have access to the even and odd parts.

-### Pick z from a larger domain

-If the evaluation domain used in FRI is small, the verifier picks `z` from a **larger field extension** to make the proof sound.
-This prevents the prover from exploiting small-domain properties to cheat.
-If you need a refresher on field extensions, check out this [article on extension fields](https://blog.electisec.tech/binius-1-extension-fields).

 Finally, the prover also provides a **Merkle proof** for the queried values at z, allowing the verifier to check their consistency with the original commitment.